vytasrgl/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-ClientServer-Manual.md

 3. Use default system or roll your own encryption in privatecode.

 Encryption applies to user topic files and long term memory files (^export and ^import).
-The built-in encryption method calls an external api server using json to perform encryption and decryption, passing the server urls provided by encrypt= and decrypt= command line parameters.
+The built-in encryption method calls an external api server using json to perform encryption and decryption, passing the server urls provided by `encrypt=` and `decrypt=` and `ltmencrypt` and `userencrypt` command line parameters.
 The routines will add in the user's login id if you use %s in the command line parameters.
 Eg.,

 encrypt=http://someapi/someotherdata/%s
 decrypt=http://someapi/%s/something